 As I mentioned in the previous post(scroll down) there were many great songs on the BillBoard Hot 100 Charts in 1966.
-Follow this link to the chart to see for yourself, or listen ot these three I picked out.
+Follow this link to the chart to see for yourself or listen to these three I picked out.
 You’re Welcome!

 Simon & Garfunkel, The Sound of Silence (2 weeks at #1)